goo-dness/sankofa/backend/CONTEXT.md

 ## 11. Working Method (how this project gets built)

-- **Pseudocode-first, real code only on request.** Logic gets planned and reviewed in a consistent pseudocode style (ALL CAPS actions, `//` comments, FUNCTION/END FUNCTION) before any real code is written, so the developer types every line by hand and understands it — no copy-pasting, ever.
+- **Pseudocode-first, real code only on request.** Claude writes the pseudocode directly in chat (Gemini/Zed no longer used for pseudocode generation, as of 2026-08-09 — see Decision Log) in a consistent pseudocode style (ALL CAPS actions, `//` comments, FUNCTION/END FUNCTION) before any real code is written, so the developer types every line by hand and understands it — no copy-pasting, ever.
 - **The assistant provides architecture decisions, pseudocode, and file-level guidance only.** The developer types all real code by hand.
 Never output complete, runnable code.
 If the developer explicitly says "write the code" for a specific fix, that is the only exception — otherwise pseudocode only, always.
 - **Verify against real API output before writing logic.** Every ingestion source's actual JSON/XML shape gets pulled and inspected via curl before pseudocode is finalized — several real bugs (missing `continent` field on OpenAlex institutions, PubMed's inconsistent MeSH tagging, the "Niger"/"Nigeria" substring bug) were only caught this way, not by reading documentation.
 - **Explain code line by line.** Standing rule across all sessions.